Stochastic Neural Networks for Automatic Cell Tracking in Microscopy Image Sequences of Bacterial Colonies: Introduction

 \subsection{Related Work}

 The present work focusses on tracking \emph{E.\ coli} in time series of images.
 A comparison of different cell-tracking algorithms can be found in~\cite{Hand:2009a,Ulman:2017a}.
-Tracking and object recognition in time series of images is a challenging task that arises in numerous applications in computer vision~\cite{MarvastiZadeh:2021a,Yilmaz:2006a}.
-In image processing, motion tracking is often referred to as \iquote{image registration}~\cite{Hand:2009a,Lucas:1981a,Lee:2010a,Mang:2015a,Mang:2017a,Mang:2019a} or \iquote{optical flow}~\cite{Borzi:2002b,Horn:1981a,Kirisits:2015a,Kroeger:2016a,Wulff:2015a}.
+Multi-object tracking in video sequences and object recognition in time series of images is a challenging task that arises in numerous applications in computer vision~\cite{MarvastiZadeh:2021a,Yilmaz:2006a}.
+In(biomedical) image processing, motion tracking is often referred to as \iquote{image registration}~\cite{Hand:2009a,Lucas:1981a,Mang:2015a,Mang:2017a,Mang:2019a} or \iquote{optical flow}~\cite{Borzi:2002b,Horn:1981a,Delpiano:2012a,Madrigal:2015a}.
+Typical solutions used in the defense industry, for instance, track \emph{small numbers} of fast moving targets by image sequence analysis at pixel levels and use sophisticated reconstruction of the optical flow, combined with real time segmentation, and quick combinatoric exploration at each image frame.
+Initially, we did implement several well known algorithms for reconstruction of the optical flow but the results we obtained were not satisfactory due to long interframe times and high noise levels.

-Our tests have shown that off-the-shelf image intensity driven techniques fail to provide a robust bacteria cell registration in the tightly packed colonies of rod-shaped \emph{E.\ coli} bacteria considered here.
 Moreover, we are not interested in tracking individual pixels but rather cells (i.e., rod-shaped, deformable shapes), while recognizing events of cell division and recording cell lineage.
+Consequently, we decided to first segment each image frame to isolate each cell, and then to match cells between successive frames.

-One approach proposed in prior work to simplify the tracking task is to make the experimental setup more rigid by confining individual cell lineages to small tubes; the associated microfluidic device is called a \iquote{mother machine}~\cite{Banerjee:2020a,Jug:2014a,Lugagne:2020a,Ollion:2019a,Sauls:2019a,Smith:2019a}.
+As for the problem at hand, one approach proposed in prior work to simplify the tracking task is to make the experimental setup more rigid by confining individual cell lineages to small tubes; the associated microfluidic device is called a \iquote{mother machine}~\cite{Banerjee:2020a,Jug:2014a,Lugagne:2020a,Ollion:2019a,Sauls:2019a,Smith:2019a}.
 The microfluidic devices we consider here yield more complicated data as cells are allowed to move and multiply freely in two dimensions (constrained to a mono-layer).
 We refer to \figref{f:exemplary-data} for a typical sequence of experimental images considered in the present work.